 Is RSV Contagious?

 The National Institutes of Health warns that RSV is very contagious and spreads quickly in crowded households or daycare centers.
 Outbreaks of RSV typically start in the fall when cold and flu season begins and continues until sometime in the spring.

-The respiratory syncytial virus can live on hard surfaces, like desktops, crib rails, and doorknobs, for many hours.
+The respiratory syncytial virus can live on hard surfaces, like desktops, crib rails, and toys, for many hours.
 It can easily spread through a sneeze or cough.
-If a person touches a hard surface where the virus is present, such as a doorknob or a light switch, and then touches their own mouth or nose, they can contract the virus.
+If a person touches a hard surface where the virus is present and then touches their own mouth or nose, they can contract the virus.
 Sharing objects like toys with an infected child can lead to transmission.
 A person can also contract it simply by shaking an infected person’s hand.

-People infected with RSV are usually contagious for about three to eight days, but some people with weakened immune systems can continue to spread the virus for longer and have symptoms for up to four weeks, notes the U.S. Centers for Disease Control and Prevention (CDC).
+People infected with RSV are usually contagious for about three to eight days.
+But some people with weakened immune systems can continue to spread the virus for longer and have symptoms for up to four weeks, according to the Centers for Disease Control and Prevention (CDC).